 Operating expenses (excluding provision for impairment and credit losses) increased 13.1% to P18.1 billion as the Bank carried out its expansion by investing in new branches, more people, and up-to-date technology to support the growth of new businesses.
 Cost-to-income ratio slightly climbed to 63% from 62% last year.
 Compensation and fringe benefits increased 7.5% to P6.1 billion from the increase in human resource complement.
 Taxes and licenses increased by 29.2% to P2.9 billion from higher documentary stamp (as a result of the implementation of the Tax Refom for Acceleration and Inclusion Act), gross receipts, and other business taxes.
 Meanwhile, the continued outlay and investments related to the network & business expansion increased occupancy costs by 10.6% to P2.3 billion, as well as depreciation and amortization by 6.6% to P1.3 billion.
 Insurance, which includes PDIC premium payments, grew 15.9% to P1.7 billion with the expansion in deposits.
-Professional fees, marketing, and other related services; entertainment, amusement and recreation; and transportation and traveling likewise rose by 12.9%, 32.4%, 27.9% respectively, with the ramp-up in business development and marketing efforts.
+Professional fees, marketing, and other related services; entertainment, amusement and recreation; and transportation and marketing efforts.
 Also, the

-Banks repairs and maintenance was 25.8% higher at P131.2 million mainly due to technology upgrade.
+Bank's repairs and maintenance was 25.8% higher at P131.2 million mainly due to technology upgrade.
 Miscellaneous expenses went up by 10.0% or P187.1 million primarily from increases in information technology related expenses, litigation, and transactional costs.